 - Are short on staff and can’t complete customer orders on time.

-Simply put, this is the best method for anyone who’s looking for an easy way to turn off their WooCommerce store.
-Once you’ve installed the WooCommerce Private Store plugin to your WordPress website and followed the tutorial, it’ll hide your entire store from your public-facing website.
+Simply put, this is the best method for anyone wanting to know how to turn off WooCommerce store.
+Once you’ve installed the WooCommerce Private Store plugin to your WordPress site and followed the tutorial, it’ll hide your entire store from your public-facing website.
 It will disable the WooCommerce shop page and all your other store pages such as the products, categories, and so on.

-If visitors try to access your online store either by going to it directly or searching for it on Google, they'll be redirected to a different page depending on how you configure the plugin's settings.
+If visitors try to access your online store either by going to it directly or searching for it on Google, they'll be redirected to a different page depending on how you configure the plugin's WooCommerce settings page.

 That said, you’ll still be able to access it (from the front-end and the back-end) by entering a password.
-You also have the option to unlock your hidden store for logged in users or roles.
-This is a great option for online store owners that would like to temporarily disable their store for regular customers but would like wholesale buyers to be able to make purchases.
+As well as the password protect option, you can unlock your hidden store for logged in users or roles.
+This is a great option for online store owners that would like to temporarily disable the WooCommerce shop for regular customers but would like wholesale buyers to be able to make purchases.
+For example, it's perfect as a WooCommerce store vacation plugin.

 Method #2: Use WooCommerce Protected Categories to hide specific categories and their products